 Caring for cotton is just as simple as taking care of linen sheets.
 Just wash in cold to warm water and throw in the drier.
 Unlike linen, cotton sheets are soft even before being processed and manufactured therefore the sheets never go through a crisp phase and are soft and silky from the get-go.

-Linen vs Cotton Sheets: Head-to-Head Comparison
+Linen vs Cotton Bedding: Head-to-Head Comparison

 Both sheets are very comfortable to sleep in.
 Cotton sheets are soft from the first use till the last and linen sheets have a crisp feel- which some people love- at first but soften up with usage and become much softer and silkier on the skin.